Terradue/dcs-insar-roipac/src/main/doc/fieldguide/index.rst

   * Get the Envisat ASAR auxiliary and orbital data
   * Generate the interferogram

-* Demonstrate how to use an external WPS service:
+* Demonstrate how to use an external WPS service within a workflow:

-  * The DEM generation is invoked as a node of the processing workflow
+  * The DEM generation external WPS service is invoked as a node of the processing workflow

 ..
 Contents:

 .. toctree::
    :maxdepth: 1

-..
   What you will learn <learn>
-..
   Addressing a scientific and processing goal <goal>
-..
   Rationales for the processing chain <rational>
-..
   Data preparation <data>
-..
   Workflow design <workflow>
-..
   Processing nodes design <nodes>
-..
   Application integration and testing <testing>
-..
   Application exploitation <exploitation <exploitation>
-..
   Going further <further>